agentydragon/anki-utils/README.md

 ## Caveats

+### Deploy cannot add, remove or update fields in existing note types

+If you try to run the deploy script to overwrite an existing note type whose fields do not match the note type defined in `anki-utils`, the script will fail.

+If you want to start using `anki-utils` to manage a previously existing note type (or if you want to add/remove/update a field on a note type managed by `anki-utils`), you need to do the field changes yourself within Anki.

+This is because I would need to be extra careful if I wanted to make the deploy script do this safely, since adding, removing and updating fields affects your cards and existing notes - not just HTML/CSS on a note type.

+I might implement this in the future if there's ever enough use to warrant this, but for my personal use, I'm OK doing occassional field updates manually in Anki.

 ### Card template editor shows errors

 When you open some of my note types in the template editor, you might see